JakeUrban/mlhoops/README.md

-# Mlhoops
+# MLHoops
 Data collection and analysis application for NCAA basketball game predictions.
-Mlhoops is primarily a web scraping system currently, and has been used to collect data from each player, team, and game for all seasons since 1993.
-This package will ultimately be a showcase for my skills in data science and engineering.
+MLHoops consists of a web scraping system, object relational mapping layer, and a collection of models built in a variety of languages and libraries.
+The web scraping system has collected information on every player, team, and game for every NCAA season since 1993.

 # Install